-Online Quiz 2 will assess course content learnt from Weeks 7 to 12 (Chapters 7 to 12 of the textbook).
+Online Quiz 2 will assess unit content learnt from Weeks 7 to 12 (see unit schedule for relevant chapters from the textbook)

-There will be 60 multiple choice questions (10 from each chapter) with 5 response options for each question.
+There are 60 multiple choice questions (10 from each chapter), with 5 response options for each question.

-You will have 60 minutes to complete the quiz online.
+You will have 75 minutes to complete the quiz online.